What is Break-Even Point In Accounting?

 Importance of Break-Even Point in Accounting

-In order to understand the importance behind the Break-Even Point in Accounting, it is of paramount importance to understand the classification of Costs.
+To understand the importance behind the Break-Even Point in Accounting, it is of paramount importance to understand the classification of Costs.
 Cost is classified as either Fixed Cost or Variable Cost.

 Segregation of cost into “Variable Cost” and “Fixed Cost” and their relationship with Sales and Profit is vital in undertaking the Break-even point Analysis.
 By segregating the cost into fixed and Variable, a business can ascertain the sunk cost in nature (Fixed Cost) and will not be impacted with Sales directly.
-Secondly once a business can ascertain the proportion of Variable Cost to its Sales, it can implement strategies that can result in Cost Efficiency which again results in better cost management and more profits.
+Secondly, once a business can verify the proportion of Variable Cost to its Sales, it can implement strategies that can result in Cost Efficiency, which again results in better cost management and more profits.

 Breakeven Point Analysis helps businesses understand its Cost Structure vis a vis its Sales Revenue and how the same gets affected as Revenue changes.
 It helps them to determine the break-even point for different sales volume and cost structures.
 With this information, the management can better understand the overall performance and decide what units it should sell to break even or to reach a certain level of profit.

 Let’s understand the Break-Even Analysis in Accounting with the help of an example: